kubedb/docs/docs/guides/mssqlserver/backup/logical/index.md

 ### Backup

-We have to create a `BackupConfiguration` targeting respective `sample-mssqlserver` MSSQLServer database.
+We have to create a `BackupConfiguration` targeting respective `sample-mssqlserver` Microsoft SQL Server database.
 Then, KubeStash will create a `CronJob` for each session to take periodic backup of that database.

-Below is the YAML for `BackupConfiguration` CR to backup the `sample-mssqlserver` database that we have deployed earlier,
+Below is the YAML for `BackupConfiguration` CR to backup the `sample-mssqlserver` Microsoft SQL Server database that we have deployed earlier,

 ```yaml
 apiVersion: core.kubestash.com/v1alpha1